 A New View of an Employment Mainstay

-Cubicle pools, hundreds of workers chatting into headphones and tapping on screens – that’s the typical image of the call center job.
-In Maine, call centers also brings to mind a history of employment surges and layoffs.
+Cubicle pools, hundreds of workers chatting into headphones, and tapping on screens – that’s the typical image of the call center job.
+In Maine, call centers also bring to mind a history of employment surges and layoffs.
 However, during the month of February, call center jobs in Maine have made their way back into the spotlight.
 With a current bill in Maine’s legislature that could affect the future of businesses who employ call center workers, it’s the perfect to time take a second look at this sometimes underappreciated sector of the Maine economy.

 Retaining Maine’s Jobs

 The bill under consideration in Maine would require businesses with call center employees to notify the state before off-shoring their jobs and penalize them if they did so.
 Organizations moving call center jobs overseas and out of Maine would face losing grants and tax benefits.
 They would also risk bad publicity – part of the bill includes publicizing those Maine employers who have relocated jobs.
 (Read bill SP0676, LD 1710).

 While labor union members have come out in support for the bill, others have expressed misgivings about adding additional burdens to companies conducting business in or eyeing a move to the state.
 And, businesses have concerns about finding labor if the bill passes.
 In nearby New Hampshire, the Senate recently turned down tax breaks for businesses with call centers in the state.